oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-use-active-phrases-no-zombies-please/rule.md

 ### 3 reasons you should avoid passive voice:

-1. ​Passive voice uses more words​ - in the figures above, the "Bad Example" uses 6 words whereas the "Good example" uses only 4
+1. Passive voice uses more words - in the figures above, the "Bad Example" uses 6 words whereas the "Good example" uses only 4
 2. It's less logical - instead of having the subject do something to the object, the object does something to the subject
 3. It's less clear - In the bad example above, you don't know who was acting until the end of the sentence, whereas in the good example, you know immediately.

-​